translated/lara-n8n/docs/config/translate-document.md

 # Translate Document

-> **← Back to [Getting Started Guide](configuration.md)** for installation and configuration instructions.
+> **← Back to [Configuration Guide](configuration.md)** for installation and configuration instructions.

 ## Translate Method

-The SDK contains a translate method that simplifies the process of translating documents by uploading the file, checking the status at regular intervals, and returning the result of the download function.
+The Lara Translate node simplifies the process of translating documents by uploading the file, checking the status at regular intervals, and returning the translated document.

 ## Supported Fields